red-sayed/2layerDiffieHellman/README.md

 > :warning: Also need to say that these ***standards*** were calculated on ***MacBook Air 2017 with Intel Core I5*** processor, that means that on typical anybody's calculator all of these operations ***will be made much faster*** or at least it will be spent +- not more time than I shown.

-> ✏️: _sqrt(max) was placed there to show the nums each side need to use as max value to get a private key and if they will equal to each other, to spend not more time than I shown._
+> ✏️: _sqrt(max) was placed there to show the nums each side need to use as max value to get a private key, and, if they will equal to each other, to spend not more time than I shown._
 <br/><br/>

 ### Part 1 (getting a base)